Tours: Transportation

 Today, with extensive rail (including TGV) and autoroute connections linking to the rest of the country, Tours is a jumping-off point for tourist visits to the Loire Valley and the royal châteaux.

 Tours is on one of the main lines of the TGV.
-It is possible to travel to the west coast of Bordeaux in two and a half hours.
+It is possible to travel to the west coast of Bordeaux in an hour and forty minutes.
 From there, the line follows the Mediterranean coast via Avignon, and then to Spain and Barcelona.
 There are also lines to Lyon, Strasbourg and Lille.
 It takes less than one hour by train to get from Tours to Paris by TGV and one and a half hours to get to Charles de Gaulle Airport.
 Tours has two main stations: Gare de Tours, the central station, and Gare de Saint-Pierre-des-Corps, used by trains that do not terminate in Tours.

 Tours Loire Valley Airport connects the Loire Valley to European cities.

-Tours has a tram system, which began service at the end of August 2013.
+Historically, Tours was served by trams and trolleybuses, the trolleybus system lasting from 1949 to 1968.
+Tram service returned to the city in 2013, when a new tram system began operation.
 Twenty-one Alstom Citadis trams were ordered.

-There is also a bus service, the main central stop being Jean Jaures, next to the Hôtel de Ville, and rue Nationale, the high street of Tours.
+There is also a bus service, the main central stop being Jean Jaurès, next to the Hôtel de Ville, and rue Nationale, the high street of Tours.
 The tram and bus networks are operated by Fil Bleu and they share a ticketing system.
 A second tram line is scheduled for 2025.

 Sport

-The city's football team, Tours FC, currently play in Championnat National 3, the fifth level of French football.
+The city's premier football club, Tours FC, was dissolved in 2025, after 106 years of activity, due to years of financial struggles.
 They also have a second team, CCSP Tours.
 CCSP's home stadium is the Stade des Tourettes and they play in the Division d'Honneur Regionale de Centre, the seventh tier of the French football league system.

 Tours has served as the finish location for Paris–Tours, a one-day road cycling classic race held almost every October since 1896.

 Tours also has a volleyball club named the Tours VB.